A pipette (also called a pipet, pipettor or chemical dropper) is a laboratory instrument used to transport a measured volume of liquid.

 Volumetric pipettes allow the user to measure a volume of solution extremely accurately and then add it to something else.

-They are commonly used to make laboratory solutions from a base stock as well as prepare solutions for titration
+They are commonly used to make laboratory solutions from a base stock as well as prepare solutions for titration.

 They are typically marked to indicate one single volume in a particular size pipette (as are volumetric flasks).